123rohitkumar/moviesmix/README.md

 # moviesmix
-store movie data with for validation and admin customization
+store movie data with form validation and admin customization.